ctesta01/ctesta01.github.io/_posts/2020-01-10-Reflections-on-2019.md

 confident in myself.

-Of my new years goals, the one I want to mention here is that I'm aiming to improve my self-study skills by reading five books on statistics and machine learning and publishing problem sets from each of them here this semester.
+Of my new years goals, the one I want to mention here is that I'm aiming to improve my technical writing skills by reading five books on statistics and machine learning and publishing problem sets or write-ups about them and their topics here this semester.
 Please feel free to ask about the details in the comments!

 Thanks for reading; hopefully posts will become more frequent here.